Kane, McDavid combine for 5 goals, Oilers beat Predators 7-4

 Nashville scored just 34 seconds into the game, as a pass deflected off a skate and on net for a stick save, but the rebound went straight to Ekholm for the easy goal.

-Just 26 seconds after that, McDavid rifled a shot through Saros’ legs for his league-leading 10th goal of the season.
+Just 26 seconds late, McDavid rifled a shot through Saros’ legs for his league-leading 10th of the season.

-The Oilers made it 4-1 with 5 minutes left in the first period when Tyson Barrie sent a nice backhand pass into the paint for Ryan to tip into the net.
+The Oilers made it 4-1 with 5 minutes left in the first period when Tyson Barrie sent a backhand pass into the paint for Ryan.

-Edmonton added a power-play goal 7:26 into the second period as McDavid picked the top corner after Draisaitl’s faceoff win for his second of the game and 11th goal in just 10 games.
+Edmonton added a power-play goal 7:26 into the second as McDavid picked the top corner for his second of the game and 11th goal in 10 games.

-Nashville got a power-play goal of its own midway through the middle frame as Johansen deftly tipped Roman Josi’s shot past Jack Campbell for his fourth of the year.
+Nashville got a power-play goal of its own midway through the second as Johansen tipped Roman Josi’s shot past Jack Campbell for his fourth of the year.

-The Predators made it interesting five minutes into the third on a nice three-way passing play that culminated in a one-timer goal by Forsberg to make it 5-3.
+The Predators made it interesting five minutes into the third on a one-timer by Forsberg, making it 5-3.

-The Oilers responded with another power-play goal to restore their three-goal edge as Ryan Nugent-Hopkins threaded the needle to Draisaitl, who scored his fifth of the season glove-side on Saros.
+The Oilers responded with another power-play goal.
+Ryan Nugent-Hopkins threaded the needle to Draisaitl, who scored his fifth of the season.

 NOTES

-The Oilers are 8-0-1 in their last nine games against Nashville, coming on the heels of losing 13 straight to the Predators.
-A big reason for that turnaround has been Draisaitl, who has 18 goals in those nine games .
-McDavid scored his 250th career goal on Tuesday and recorded his fifth multi-point game of the current campaign .
-Predator Matt Duchene notched his 400th career assist .
-Nashville’s power play has been less than impressive to start the year, coming into the game with just three goals in 36 chances with the man advantage, although they did get two against the Oilers .
+The Oilers are 8-0-1 in their last nine games against Nashville, coming on the heels of losing 13 straight to the Predators. .
+McDavid scored his 250th career goal on Tuesday and recorded his fifth multi-point game of the season. .
+Predator Matt Duchene notched his 400th career assist. .
 The only listed player out with injury for the game was Predator Mark Borowiecki (upper body).

 UP NEXT